GPUs

 Disclosure: PCBuildRanked is reader-supported.
 When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 The GPU market in 2026 finally has real competition at every price point.
 NVIDIA’s Blackwell architecture delivered the generational leap that Ada Lovelace promised but didn’t quite land, and AMD’s RDNA 4 cards are pushing back hard on value — especially in VRAM.
+Prices are elevated across the board due to supply constraints and tariff impacts, but the performance-per-dollar math has never been clearer.
 Here’s where the money makes sense.

 Quick Picks